 Continue reading “Ronda Rousey armbar’s her place in UFC History”

 Professional wrestling consumed my life at the early age of 8.
 In fact, as far as I was concerned, the WWF was the only game in town.
 This idea that other wrestling promotions existed never dawned on me until a random Sunday afternoon of channel surfing.
 Fate brought me to TBS and I got my first taste of the National Wrestling Alliance.

-The unsung hero of the Royal Rumble event is the golden spinning tumbler that holds the numbers drawn at random to determine the order of entry into the Royal Rumble match.
-The luck of the draw is so important because the higher the number, the higher a wrestlers chances are of victory.
+The unsung hero of the Royal Rumble event is the golden spinning tumbler that holds the numbers drawn randomly to determine the order of entry into the Royal Rumble match.
+The luck of the draw is so important because the higher the number, the higher a wrestler’s chances are of victory.
 Back in the day, the actual drawing of the numbers was focused on a lot more because it gave fans a clue as to what spot the wrestlers drew without revealing the actual point of entry.

 Continue reading “It’s All About The Luck of The Draw in The Royal Rumble”